Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the most divisive.

 The three youngsters, Prince George, 5, Princess Charlotte, 3 and Prince Louis, 7 months are seen cuddling up to their parents and looking utterly charming.

-Meanwhile, Prince Harry and Duchess Meghan's Christmas photo is a never-before-seen picture of the pair at their wedding in May.
+Meanwhile, Prince Harry and Duchess Meghan's Christmas photo was a never-before-seen picture of the pair at their wedding in May.
 The couple are hand-in-hand, facing away from the camera, sharing a romantic moment on the grounds of Frogmore House, the Windsor residence they are about to call their new home.

 Many royal fans took the photo as a sign of a subtle snub.
 With the couple faced away from the camera, many interpreted that message to mean they are turning their back on the naysayers.